Bill Tancred: Life outside sport

 Tancred was also chairman of the Suffolk Sport Board from 2007 until 2014 and remains a visiting professor in sports and exercise science in the University of Suffolk.
 In addition, he is a popular and respected speaker within the local community, organisations, societies including the sporting memories charity and to the cruise industry.
 As a former pupil at Causton/Maidstone Infant School Felixstowe Suffolk, a school house was named after him in 2022 (Tancred House).
 Having lived in Sheffield for 30 years, he moved back to Felixstowe in 2014.

 Honours

 Tancred was awarded the General Service Medal with Clasp Radfan 1964 for his service in Aden with the 1st East Anglian Regiment.
 In 1992 he was awarded an MBE for services to athletics.
 In 2007 he was inducted into the Hall of Fame at West Virginia University, by the College of Physical Activity and Sports Science and in 2008, he was awarded an honorary doctorate by the University of Suffolk.
+Bill Tancred was also inducted in 2025 into the inaugural College of Applied Human Sciences Hall of Fame at West Virginia University, U.S.A.